MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/what-s-new-in-microsoft-social-engagement.md

 - In activity maps, you can choose between a visual map and a data table.
 The map allows navigation by keyboard in cardinal directions.
 - You will experience improved navigation for post lists and post details

-To learn more, see our dedicated [documentation on accessibility for Microsoft Social Engagement](accessibility.md).
+To learn more, see our dedicated [documentation on accessibility for Market Insights](accessibility.md).

 ### Administrators now enabled to remove alert recipients